wbrp/coding_assignment/README.md

 You have 7 days to send your solution to cesar.desales[at]webrepublic.ch

+### Evaluation criteria

+You get 👍🏽 thumbs up to pass to the next round if the problem is solved.

+On top of that, your project will help us get a glance of how you work:

+- Choice of tools and technologies.
+We believe if you can solve the problem in the stack stack you are comfortable with, you can certainly do it in ours, Python being the lowest common denominator
+- Your approach to problem solving: OOP?
+Unit testing?
+Change management?
+- How you communicate and share your solution
+- Understand your strenghts and identify the on-the-job training path in case you are hired
+- We'll use it in the technical interview to break the ice and discuss how your skills can address our business needs

 ### Tips

 - The hiring manager is convinced good programmers don’t reinvent the wheel
 - We would love to be able run the program ourselves and see its output
-- Assume your program will undergo code review and will need to be maintained.
+- Assume your program will undergo code review and will need to be maintained
-- This is your chance to show us how professionally written code looks like in your view.
+- This is your chance to show us how professionally written code looks like in your view
 - If you believe something is truly broken with the assignment or the dataset please notify cesar.desales[at]webrepublic.ch

+### Nobody left behind

+Coding assignments have worked for us but we acknowledge they may not be everybody's cup of tea, or that some candidates may not have the ideal environment to develop a solution.
+If that's the case we are open (really!) to other approaches, hit us up and help us make you shine in this process.